Type of resources

 These data comprise collection records of Heliconius butterfly samples collected in the Chocó-Darien ecoregion between the Andes and the Pacific in Ecuador and Colombia, and the Pacific coast of the Darien region of Panama.
 Samples were collected over five sampling trips between 2014 and 2016.
 Data were collected for a study of clinal variation across this region in Heliconius erato and Heliconius melpomene, so focus on these two species.
 However, in most cases all observed Heliconius species were collected.
 The dataset includes photographs of the wings of most of the specimens, which were used for an analysis of colour and pattern variation.
 Many of these individuals also have genomic information available for them on the European Nucleotide Archive (ENA) - the data includes ENA accession numbers.
 Data were collected as part of a NERC fellowship project (NE/K008498/1).
 Full details about this dataset can be found at https://doi.org/10.5285/cb23c552-caee-4221-bdd3-83b172139ae1

-This web map service (WMS) show Concentration Based Estimated Deposition (CBED) values of sulphur and nitrogen atmospheric deposition for 5x5 kilometre (km) grid squares of the UK averaged over the years 2013 to 2015.
+This web map service (WMS) provides Concentration Based Estimated Deposition (CBED) values of sulphur and nitrogen atmospheric deposition for 5x5 kilometre (km) grid squares of the UK averaged over the years 2011 to 2013.
 The maps show deposition values (kg ha-1 year-1) for oxidised nitrogen (NO2/NO3), reduced nitrogen (NH3/NH4) , non-marine sulphur (SO2/SO4) and base cations (Ca+Mg) .
 These total deposition values are the sum of four components calculated separately: wet deposition, dry deposition of gases, dry deposition of particulate matter and cloud droplet deposition.
 Habitat-specific data are provided for (i) moorland/short vegetation everywhere, and (ii) forest everywhere.
 Additionally, the grid square average over multiple land cover types (i.e. arable, grassland, forest, moorland, urban) is also provided.